There are three guarantees that apply to services. These are:

 - That services will be completed within a reasonable time (when no time is set).

-If one or more of these guarantees are not met, you are entitled to a 'remedy' - that is, the business has to put right the fault, deficiency or failure.
+If services you supply fail to meet one or more of these guarantees, you will need to provide a 'remedy' to the consumer - that is, will need to put right the fault, deficiency or failure.
 Depending on the circumstances, this may take the form of a refund, repeat service or compensation equivalent to the drop in value of the service.

 The following clip, which is part of our film on the Australian Consumer Law, explains the consumer guarantees that apply to services.

-A business guarantees that their services are provided with due care and skill.
-This means they must:
+You guarantee that your services are provided with due care and skill.
+This means that you must:

 - use an acceptable level of skill or technical knowledge when providing the services